Course Policies

 Course Grades

 The coursework consists of 7 weekly assignments and a final project.
-There are no exams.
 We look for your achievement of the course learning goals through meeting the assignment and project deliverables, demonstrating growth and proficiency, and sustained engagement with the material.

 • Assignment deliverables